PPG Paints Arena

 Perhaps the most dominant team of the past decade, the Pittsburgh Penguins are winners of five Stanley Cups, including three since 2009.
-Their monumental run has survived coaching changes and major injuries.
+Their monumental run has survived coaching changes and major injuries to star players.
 This team seems to find a way to keep the momentum rolling and win games when it matters most.

 Starting out as an expansion franchise in 1967, the Penguins reached playoffs in their third season.
 Struggling to distinguish themselves among the stiff competition, the Penguins made the playoffs nine times in their first 15 seasons, but had only three playoff series victories to show for it.
 The mid-1980s were a particularly rough time for the Pittsburgh franchise on paper, but those who paid attention to the team knew that big things were on the horizon once Mario Lemieux made his debut in the famous black and gold uniform.

 A consummate hall of famer with a dazzling combination of speed, skill, and toughness, Lemieux quickly found himself in the conversation alongside Wayne Gretzky as one of the best players to ever touch the ice.
 Under his leadership, and with the help of star players in Tom Barrasso, Mark Recchi, Kevin Stevens, Larry Murphy, Ron Francis, Paul Coffey, and Jaromir Jagr, the Pens won back to back Stanley Cups in 1990-91 and 1991-92.

-It was in his final year lacing up the skates for Pittsburgh that he passed the torch along to a new generation of Penguins hockey in Sidney Crosby.
+It was in his final year lacing up the skates for Pittsburgh that he passed the torch along to a new generation of Penguins hockey with Sidney Crosby.
 “Sid the Kid” quickly made a name for himself and earned the captain’s C on his jersey in 2007.
-Leading the next great wave of Penguins players, Crosby brought the Penguins to the brink of a Stanley Cup in 2008 before taking him the trophy in 2009 in a dramatic seven game series against the Detroit Red Wings.
+Leading the next great wave of Penguins players, Crosby brought the Penguins to the brink of a Stanley Cup in 2008 before taking home the trophy in 2009 in a dramatic seven game series against the Detroit Red Wings.